Maryland

 Maryland law contains one HIV-specific provision criminalising perceived ‘exposure’, but general criminal laws have also been used to prosecute people living with HIV.

-Despite the presence of this provision, general criminal laws have more frequently been used to prosecute HIV ‘exposure’ cases.
-At least three cases have been prosecuted under a reckless endangerment offence, which requires a substantial risk of death or serious injury.
+The Williams Institute data shows that criminal laws, including reckless endangerment and assault, have also frequently been used to prosecute HIV ‘exposure’ cases, most often alongside HIV-charges but on some occasions without.
+Charges under the reckless endangerment offence require a substantial risk of death or serious injury.
 In 2015, a man pleaded guilty to two counts of reckless endangerment for having sex with two women after making an agreement with prosecutors in which HIV-specific charges would be dropped.
 This was despite the fact that he had an undetectable viral load and could not transmit HIV.
 He was sentenced to 18 months’ imprisonment and was also ordered not to have unprotected sex, but was found dead in his cell in 2017.
+In 1996 a case involving three counts of rape, the Maryland Court of Appeals stated that a man living with with HIV could not be convicted of attempted murder, as charged, as there was not sufficient evidence that he intended to transmit HIV.
+Along with rape, the man was convicted of reckless endangerment.

 Charges under other offences have been brought on the basis of HIV status for conduct which carries virtually no risk of transmission, such as a 2010 charge of second-degree assault for spitting which resulted in a five-year prison sentence and a 2016 charge of attempted murder for biting.
 It is not clear whether this latter case resulted in conviction, but previous case law indicates that an intention to transmit must be proven, rather than mere recklessness (see CHLP report below).